AuditoryVO/VAE_Binaural_STELIB_Sonification/README.md

 6- Launch Cabbage, open Stelib_Explorer.csd, and press play

-7- Run all cells in Jupyter notebook 2 (Stelib-Multimodal.ipynb) to start the sequential exploration
+7- Add your path to the downloaded files and run all the cells of Jupyter notebook 2 (Stelib-Multimodal.ipynb) to the sequence

 Enjoy the sonifications!